apache/incubator-milagro-mfa-sdk-core/docs/core-api-mpinsdk.md

 Other RPA's might not support OTP generation where the `status` inside the returned `otp` structure will be `Status::FLOW_ERROR`.

 ##### `Status FinishAuthenticationAN(INOUT UserPtr user, const String& pin, const String& accessNumber);`
-This method authenticates the end-user using an _Access Number_ (also refered as _Access Code_), provided by a PC/Browser session.
+This method authenticates the end-user using an _Access Number_, provided by a PC/Browser session.
 After this authentication, the end-user can log into the PC/Browser which provided the Access Number, while the authentication itself is done on the Mobile Device.
 `accessNumber` is the Access Number from the browser session.
 The returned status might be: